pellcorp/creality-wiki/docs/misc.md

 And then power cycling the printer after the script finishes execution

+### Updating Stock Configuration

+So if you installed Simple AF without calibrating your printer, the first time you switch to stock you will need to execute the first run calibration, do that and then run `/usr/data/pellcorp/k1/switch-to-stock.sh --update` to update the stock config files backup so that calibration can be reused on subsequent switch to stock usages, otherwise if you do not run the --update you will be forced to run the first run calibration **every** time you switch to stock!

 ### Switching back to Simple AF

 You can easily switch back with: